marcinbojko/hv-packer/README.md

 During the deployment secure keys are stored in *.vmcx file and are separated from *.vhdx file.
 To countermeasure it - there is added extra step in a form of (`/usr/local/bin/uefi.sh`) script that will check for existence of CentOS folder in EFI and will add extra entry in UEFI.
 In manual setup you can run it as a part of your deploy.
 In SCVMM deployment I'd recommend using `RunOnce` feature.

-### On Windows Server 2019/Windows 10 1809 image boots to fast for packer to react
+### ~~On Windows Server 2019/Windows 10 1809 image boots to fast for packer to react~~

 [https://github.com/hashicorp/packer/issues/7278#issuecomment-468492880](https://github.com/hashicorp/packer/issues/7278#issuecomment-468492880)

-No fixes yes.
+Fixed in version 1.4.4.
+Do not use lower versions

-### When Hyper-V host has more than one interface Packer sets {{ .HTTPIP }} variable to inproper interface
+### ~~When Hyper-V host has more than one interface Packer sets {{ .HTTPIP }} variable to inproper interface~~

+Fixed in version 1.4.4.
+Do not use lower versions
-No resolution so far, template needs to be changed to pass real IP address, or there should be connection between these addresses.
-Limiting these, end with timeout errors.
+~~No resolution so far, template needs to be changed to pass real IP address, or there should be connection between these addresses.
+Limiting these, end with timeout errors.**~~

 ### Packer version 1.3.0/1.3.1 have bug with `windows-restart` provisioner